Heath Guide

 • Appears in adults, usually over 30 years old

-• The presence of immune antibodies indicates pancreatic autoimmunity
+• Presence of immune antibodies indicates pancreatic autoimmunity

 • Slow deterioration of pancreatic insulin production